-Warranty repairs to your vehicle must be performed by an authorized dealer.
+Warranty repairs to your vehicle must be performed by an authorized Ford, Lincoln, or Mercury dealer.
 While any authorized dealer handling your vehicle line will provide warranty service, we recommend you return to your selling authorized dealer who wants to ensure your continued satisfaction.